 - FAIRY LIGHTS (Acer Japonicum) A dwarf form with highly cut leaves, growing to 5' high and wide over time.
 Very lacy green summer foliage turns brilliant shades of orange to scarlet in fall. - GARNET A vigorous cultivar that forms a beautiful, cascading mound-shaped specimen, this maple is distinguished by its leaf color-the deep orange-red of the gemstone garnet.
 This color develops best when grown in sun.
-Grows to 9'. - HANA MATOI A variegated laceleaf maple, with leaves of deep red that emerge splashed in pink and cream.
-The foliage background changes to deep green in summer shade.
-Mounded form, growing to 4' high and 5' wide in 10-15 years.

-- ORANGEOLA Finely cut leaves emerge orange-red in spring, changing to bronze-green in summer, then a brilliant red-orange in fall.
+Grows to 9'. - LEMON LIME LACE A lace leaf maple with leaves emerging bright lemon yellow, fading to lime green in summer.
+Fall colors are yellow orange to red.
+Sturdy weeping form growing to 6' high and wide in 10 years.
+Sun to partial shade. - ORANGEOLA Finely cut leaves emerge orange-red in spring, changing to bronze-green in summer, then a brilliant red-orange in fall.
 Slow grower, reaching 5'-8' in 10+ years.
 A Great Plant Picks selection. - RED DRAGON An excellent red laceleaf maple.
 The color is quite bright, and the plant grows quickly when young to make a beautiful focal point in your garden.
 Grows to 6' high and wide in 10-15 years.
 Good in full sun.